sm-456/pi_receiver1/README.md

 # Raspberry Pi Receiver for Sensor Network

-C project to implement SPIRIT1 transceiver via spi
+communication with SPIRIT1 transceiver via SPI Raspberry Pi uses wiringPi

+Raspberry Pi will be in receiver mode most of the time for communication protocol see documentation

+~sm